spring/spring-website/wwwroot/wordpress/wp-content/plugins/responsive-lightbox/readme.txt

 2. screenshot-2.jpg

 == Changelog ==

+= 1.3.2 =
+* New: German translation, thanks to Andreas Reitberger
+* Tweak: Nivo Lightbox script updated

+= 1.3.1 =
+* New: Spanish translation, thanks to Gaston
+* Tweak: Japanese translation updated

+= 1.3.0 =
+* New: Added Nivo Lightbox script
+* New: Option to reset plugin settings to defaults

+= 1.2.3 =
+* New: Serbo-Croatian translation, thanks to Borisa Djuraskovic

 = 1.2.2 =
 * New: Option to force PNG icons in case of display problems